foresterorg/foresterorg.github.io/content/en/docs/installation/_index.md

         -e DATABASE_USER=forester -e DATABASE_PASSWORD=forester \
         -v forester-img:/images:Z -v forester-log:/logs:Z quay.io/forester/controller:latest

-Communication ports:

-* 8000 TCP - HTTP
-* 6969 UDP - TFTP

-Podman will likely not be allowed to bind port lower than 1024, unless executed as root or the lower port is allowed via:
+TFTP service, which is required for PXE, must be started separately with `--network host` option.
+Since the service port is lower than 1024, it must be executed as root or unprivileged port boundary can be configured:

     sudo sysctl net.ipv4.ip_unprivileged_port_start=69

+To start the TFTP-HTTP proxy which will proxy TFTP downloads to `http://localhost:8000` by default (configurable via options):

+    podman run -d --name forester-proxy --network host quay.io/forester/controller:latest /forester-proxy --verbose

 In order for TFTP to work through NAT, connection tracking modules must be loaded too: